Kole Calhoun Preview, Player Props: Guardians vs. Tigers

-Kole Calhoun -- 1-for-4 with two RBI in his last game -- will be in action for the Cleveland Guardians versus the Detroit Tigers, with Tarik Skubal on the mound, on August 17 at 7:15 PM ET.
+After going 1-for-4 with two RBI in his most recent game, Kole Calhoun and the Cleveland Guardians take on the Detroit Tigers (who will hand the ball to Tarik Skubal) at 4:10 PM ET on Friday.

-In his last game he had a one-hit performance (1-for-4) against the Reds.
+He had a one-hit performance in his most recent game (1-for-4) against the Reds.

 Kole Calhoun Game Info & Props vs. the Tigers